Socialsuite

 Key Design Decisions

-The original demo form asked for everything upfront — creating friction.
+The original demo form asked for everything upfront — creating friction that was costing real conversions.
 I redesigned it with progressive disclosure: start simple, reveal complexity only when needed.
-This reduced perceived effort while maintaining lead quality for the sales team.
+This reduced perceived effort while preserving lead quality for the sales team.

 Socialsuite Final Design — Desktop Socialsuite Final Design — Pages